kblyr/OpenSourceProjects/README.md

 Here I'm going to show what I've done and what I'm planning to do in this awesome world of Open-Source.

+## CodeCompanion.*
+Every repository that is prefixed with *CodeCompanion* is a simple and small library that commonly used in a project.

 ## [CodeCompanion.Extensions.Dapper.Postgres](https://github.com/kblyr/CodeCompanion.Extensions.Dapper.Postgres)
 **SQL Server** has a feature that you can have multiple result set in one procedure call and **Dapper** supported it using **QueryMultiple(...)** method.
 But **PostgreSQL** doesn't provide this feature but you can create a function that returns **SETOF REFCURSOR**.